meilisearch/documentation/learn/advanced/indexation.md

 If you encounter some performance issues during the indexation we recommend trying the following points:

-- Make sure you are using the latest [stable version of MeiliSearch](https://github.com/meilisearch/MeiliSearch/releases) that might include optimizations regarding the performance.
+1. Make sure you are using the latest [stable version of MeiliSearch](https://github.com/meilisearch/MeiliSearch/releases).
+Our latest releases often include performance optimizations that can significantly increase indexation speed.

 2. Indexation is a memory-intensive and multi-threaded operation.
 This means that **the more memory and processor cores available, the faster MeiliSearch will index new documents**.
 In general, using a machine with many processor cores will be more effective than increasing RAM.